-Figure 2-5.
+1 Figure 2-5.
 Proposed MSA-1 Location and Development Constraints

-2.3 Alternatives Carried Forward for Analysis
+1 2.3 Alternatives Carried Forward for Analysis

-Based on the alternatives evaluated in Section 2.2.2, the DAF has determined that implementing the Proposed Action on Guam, including F-15 beddown and construction of infrastructure upgrades at the North Ramp and MSA-1 project areas, is a reasonable alternative.
-Only the Proposed Action meets the purpose and need as described in Sections 1.3 and 1.4, as well as the selection standards, and is carried forward for analysis.
+- 2 Based on the alternatives evaluated in Section 2.2.2, the DAF has determined that - 3 implementing the Proposed Action on Guam, including F-15 beddown and construction of - 4 infrastructure upgrades at the North Ramp and MSA-1 project areas, is a reasonable - 5 alternative.
+Only the Proposed Action meets the purpose and need as described in - 6 Sections 1.3 and 1.4, as well as the selection standards, and is carried forward for analysis.

-2.4 No Action Alternative
+7 2.4 No Action Alternative

-Section 1502.14(d) of NEPA requires the analysis of a No Action Alternative, which provides a benchmark that enables decision makers to compare the magnitude of the environmental effects to a proposed action and alternatives.
-No action means that an action would not take place, and the resulting environmental effects from taking no action would be compared with the effects of allowing the proposed activity to go forward.
+8 Section 1502.14(d) of NEPA requires the analysis of a No Action Alternative, which provides a

-Under the No Action Alternative for this proposal, the proposed F-15 beddown and infrastructure upgrades, as described in Section 2.1, would not occur.
-Specifically, the DAF would not:

-- Beddown up to 12 RSAF F-15 fighter aircraft with anticipated arrival in 2029

-- Conduct the proposed permanent RSAF F-15 aircraft operations

-- Increase personnel at the installation

-- Construct nor install the following infrastructure at the North Ramp:

-- Airfield pavements

-- Aircraft hangar and maintenance facility

-- o Flightline maintenance facility and utility building

-- o Jet fuel receipt, storage, and distribution system extension

-- Fencing and utilities extension

-- Roadways and parking

-- Stormwater management infrastructure

-- Construct nor install the following infrastructure within MSA-1:

-- Three ECMs

-- o Pavements

-- Stormwater management infrastructure

-- Temporary infrastructure to support construction

-Andersen AFB would continue to host and operate aircraft that have been addressed under previously prepared NEPA documentation, and provide parking, refueling, aircraft maintenance, and air cargo handling from its existing infrastructure; Andersen AFB and the U.S.'s forward presence capabilities would not be augmented nor strengthened.
-Construction projects would be those typically accomplished for individually programmed facility actions, operations, and maintenance activities, and not specifically mission-related infrastructure to support forces at Andersen AFB.
+- 9 benchmark that enables decision makers to compare the magnitude of the environmental - 10 effects to a proposed action and alternatives.
+No action means that an action would not take - place, and the resulting environmental effects from taking no action would be compared with the - 12 effects of allowing the proposed activity to go forward. - Under the No Action Alternative for this proposal, the proposed F-15 beddown and infrastructure upgrades, as described in Section 2.1, would not occur.
+Specifically, the DAF would not: - Beddown up to 12 RSAF F-15 fighter aircraft with anticipated arrival in 2029 - Conduct the proposed permanent RSAF F-15 aircraft operations - 17 Increase personnel at the installation - Construct nor install the following infrastructure at the North Ramp: - 19 o Airfield pavements - 20 o Aircraft hangar and maintenance facility - 21 o Flightline maintenance facility and utility building - 22 o Jet fuel receipt, storage, and distribution system extension - 23 o Fencing and utilities extension - 24 o Roadways and parking - 25 o Stormwater management infrastructure - Construct nor install the following infrastructure within MSA-1: - 27 o Three ECMs - 28 o Pavements - 29 o Stormwater management infrastructure - 30 Temporary infrastructure to support construction - 31 Andersen AFB would continue to host and operate aircraft that have been addressed under - 32 previously prepared NEPA documentation, and provide parking, refueling, aircraft maintenance, - and air cargo handling from its existing infrastructure; Andersen AFB and the U.S.'s forward - 34 presence capabilities would not be augmented nor strengthened.
+Construction projects would - be those typically accomplished for individually programmed facility actions, operations, and - 36 maintenance activities, and not specifically mission-related infrastructure to support forces at - 37 Andersen AFB.

-2.5 Identification of Preferred Alternative
+1 2.5 Identification of Preferred Alternative

-The DAF has identified the Proposed Action as the Preferred Alternative.
-The Proposed Action would enhance Andersen AFB's capability to support forces within the Indo-Pacific and strengthen the U.S.'s ability to respond regionally and worldwide.
+- 2 The DAF has identified the Proposed Action as the Preferred Alternative.
+The Proposed Action - 3 would enhance Andersen AFB's capability to support forces within the Indo-Pacific and - 4 strengthen the U.S.'s ability to respond regionally and worldwide.

-3. Affected Environment and Environmental Consequences
+Affected Environment and Environmental Consequences

-3.1 Introduction
+3 3.1 Introduction

 Chapter 3 describes the environmental resources and conditions most likely to be affected by the Proposed Action, and provides information to serve as a baseline from which to identify and evaluate potential environmental impacts.
 Baseline conditions represent current conditions.

-Chapter 3 also describes the potential environmental impacts of the Proposed Action on the baseline conditions of each environmental resource.
+7 Chapter 3 also describes the potential environmental impacts of the Proposed Action on the

+8 baseline conditions of each environmental resource.

-The potential impacts of the Proposed Action and the No Action Alternative that are described in this EIS are assessed in accordance with the DAF EIAP (32 CFR 989), which requires that impacts on resources be analyzed in terms of their context, duration, and intensity.
-Impacts are discussed in proportion to their significance; issues that are determined not to be significant are discussed at a level necessary to demonstrate why additional study or analysis is not warranted.
+9 The potential impacts of the Proposed Action and the No Action Alternative that are described in discussed in proportion to their significance; issues that are determined not to be significant are